leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/modify/data_transfer.rst

          Uses source's face which normal is most similar with destination one.

 Interpolated Mappings
-   Those use several source items for each destination one, interpolating their data during the transfer.
+   Those use several source elements for each destination one, interpolating their data during the transfer.

    Vertices
       Nearest Edge Interpolated